The best way to get leads is through referrals from satisfied customers or others who are in position to vouch for your product or service.

 - A success story is a longer statement or article that outlines the value you have delivered to a customer in the context of their business.

 One action plan might be to obtain referrals from my customers (three names and phone numbers from someone they personally know).
-Also prospect within your existing customer base: ask existing clients to introduce you to other people within their organization.
+Also prospect within your existing customer base by asking existing clients to introduce you to other people within their organization.

 - Current job